Sheep-y/MarsHorizonMods/DeepSpaceSlots/Readme.md

 2. Construct the Space Science Library building.
 (Era 3 reward research)
 3. Construct the Deep Space Network building.

-Once unlocked, missions that meet these requirements will be automatically moved to the deep space network slots, below modular space station (if any).
+Once unlocked, missions that meet the following requirements will be automatically moved to the deep space network slots, below modular space station (if any).

-1. Take at least 30 months to complete, over 3 phases or more.
+1. Take at least 30 months to complete, and has at least 3 phases.
 2. At least 6 months and 2 phases have passed since launch.

-This means, new deep space missions will not be transferred immediately (as your operators run tests, calculations, calibrations, softwared patches.)
+This means, new deep space missions will not be transferred immediately.
-For some missions with a long phases 2, it can take years for the mission to transfer.
+A mission with a long phases 2 can occupy a normal slot for years.

 The conditions are configurable (see below).

-The slot granted by The Grand Tour is permanent and can be used by other deep space missions, even if the tour fails at a later stage.
+The slot unlocked by The Grand Tour is permanent and can be used by other deep space missions, even if the tour later fails.
-The slot granted by buildings will be gone if the buildings are removed.
+The slots unlocked by buildings will be gone if the buildings are cleared.

-A UI scale of 86% or less is required to fit all three slots on the screen without overlapps.
+On a 1920x1080 screen, a UI scale of 86% or less is required to fit all three slots on the screen.

 # Configuration #